-The dog everyone loves now leaps into the '90s in this all-new exciting, updated version of Lassie!
 Determined to start a new life in the country, the Turner Family - Dad, stepmom, little Jennifer and teenager Matt - leaves the city for the wilds of Virginia.
 The move creates problems for...
 See full summary »

 Bill's separated from his litter, making friends with the wild creatures until he's found and adopted by young Kathie.
 An accident separates him from her, and he's drafted into K-9 duty in ...
 See full summary »

-Life is hard for Yorkshire miner's son Joe Carraclough, who is beaten at school by a his teacher, his only consolation is his collie Lassie.
-It gets worse: when the mine is decommissioned, his father, Sam, is forced to sell the dog to the duke, who owns the local estate.
-The Duke's servant, Hynes, scares the dog, who keeps running back, so the Carracloughs have to keep returning her, until the Duke moves to the Scottish Highlands for the holiday season.
+Life is hard for Yorkshire miner's son Joe Carraclough (Jonathan Mason), who is beaten at school by a his teacher, his only consolation is his collie Lassie.
+It gets worse: when the mine is decommissioned, his father, Sam (John Lynch), is forced to sell the dog to The Duke (Peter O'Toole), who owns the local estate.
+The Duke's servant, Hynes (Steve Pemberton), scares the dog, who keeps running back, so the Carracloughs have to keep returning her, until the Duke moves to the Scottish Highlands for the holiday season.
 Lassie escapes, embarking on a desperate journey home, with daunting Glasgow dogcatchers and taken in by a circus performer.
 It looks like a miracle is needed, by Christmas.Written by

 32 of 41 people found this review helpful.

 Was this review helpful to you?